ericrenone/Dual-Path-Convergence/README.md

 • Standard gradient drift minimization
 • Adaptive gain-controlled learning with internal sensitivity decay

-The system is built entirely from **immutable lambda-style state transitions**, turning learning into a clean dynamical process rather than imperative parameter mutation.

 Convergence is evaluated using **information-theoretic drift (KL divergence)** alongside prediction error.